-Our expertise lies at the intersection of industry’s intractable problems and the latest advancements in the quantum hardware ecosystem.
-1QBit provides industry-leading partners in finance, energy, advanced materials, and the life sciences with solutions to high-value optimization, simulation, and machine learning problems.
+Our expertise lies at the intersection of industry’s intractable problems and the latest advancements in the quantum and classical hardware ecosystem.
+1QBit provides industry-leading partners in finance, hardware manufacturing, health care, energy, advanced materials, and the life sciences with solutions to high-value optimization, simulation, hardware design, and machine learning problems.

 1QBit’s teams work closely with our industry partners to identify high-value problems that can be better solved with new approaches on advanced hardware.
 Through our relationships with the world’s leading hardware providers and research institutions, we research, benchmark, and prototype applications on the most advanced quantum and classical architectures in development to understand which industry problems they can address more efficiently than the prevailing technology.

-We conduct in-depth research on the various quantum architectures in development and develop a strong understanding of the types of industry problems each particular hardware is best suited to solve.
-1QBit’s software solutions deliver best-in-class results using the optimal mix of classical and quantum solvers, based on their current processing capabilities.
+We conduct in-depth research on the various hardware architectures in development around the world and develop a strong understanding of the types of industry problems each is best suited to solve.
+1QBit’s software solutions deliver best-in-class results using the optimal mix of classical and quantum solvers, based on their current processing capabilities and applicability.
 Our hardware-agnostic platform is continually updated by our research and software teams to integrate the latest hardware at the solver level, allowing our partners to continually benefit from computational progress without the need to refactor their original applications.

 1QBit begins each engagement by gaining an understanding of the computationally intensive problems faced by our partners.
 We identify which problems can benefit from the various quantum computing architectures, and provide a recommendation for which technologies will have an impact on our partners’ businesses and their industries.